Common Sense Media Review

 What's the Story?

-In NOW YOU SEE ME 2, the sequel to 2013's Now You See Me, the Four Horsemen (or, rather, Three Horsemen and One Horsewoman, with the latter now played by Lizzy Caplan rather than the original's Isla Fisher) -- J. Daniel Atlas (Jesse Eisenberg), Merritt McKinney (Woody Harrelson), and Jack Wilder (Dave Franco) -- are back from a year's disappearance, awaiting word on their next move from FBI agent Dylan Rhodes (Mark Ruffalo).
-Rhodes is now very much part of their act, albeit silently, and their nemesis -- constant debunker Thaddeus Bradley (Morgan Freeman) -- is behind bars.
-But Bradley's plotting to unmask the Horsemen and Rhodes continues, and when their return act goes awry and lands them in Macau, they discover that a previous run-in with their billionaire-backer-turned-enemy (Michael Caine) is far from over: Now his son (Daniel Radcliffe) is gunning for them, too.
+In NOW YOU SEE ME 2, the sequel to 2013's Now You See Me, the Four Horsemen—J. Daniel Atlas (Jesse Eisenberg), Merritt McKinney (Woody Harrelson), Jack Wilder (Dave Franco), and newcomer Lula (Lizzy Caplan)—are back from a year in hiding, awaiting word on their next move from FBI agent Dylan Rhodes (Mark Ruffalo).
+Rhodes is now very much part of their act, albeit silently, and their nemesis—constant debunker Thaddeus Bradley (Morgan Freeman)—is behind bars.
+But Bradley still wants to unmask the Horsemen and Rhodes, and when their return act goes awry and lands them in Macau, they discover that a previous run-in with their billionaire-backer-turned-enemy (Michael Caine) is far from over: Now his son (Daniel Radcliffe) is gunning for them, too.

 Is It Any Good?